willsaibott/ProcessPerformanceWatcher/README.md

 1. I'm able to get network information by process/pid now, But this is information is only filtered by PID, it means that it's not, currently, filtered by network interface or connection port yet.

+2. I've split the project in Library and application code.
+Next Step: Creates a Rest API service that provides me the IO activity I'm interested in.